-- What constitutes the payments figure in Box 1?
+- What constitutes the payments reported in Box 1?

 1. What is Form 1098-T?

 Form 1098-T is an IRS form that is distributed in late January to students who had qualified education expenses during the previous calendar year.
 The form, in conjunction with personal financial records, can be used by students and their families to compute a education tax credits or deductions for their tax returns.

 Receipt of the 1098-T does not automatically make a student eligible for an education-related tax credit or deduction.
 Please consult a tax adviser or read about education-related tax credits and deductions on the IRS website at www.irs.gov.